Book 16

 C) Which of these sentences are true (T) and which are false (F)?

-1. Mary was the niece of a poor man.
+1. ______ Mary was a school teacher.

 Text 506